Variant-driven multi-wave pattern of COVID-19 via a Machine Learning analysis of spike protein mutations: Results

 \section{Results}

-The spike protein sequences are extracted, country by country, from the GISAID repository: the data contains the full amino-acid structure of the protein and a date-stamp from the laboratory where the sampling was done.
-The latter allows us to study the time evolution of each variant.
-Note that each genome corresponds to the dominant mutation occurring in a single infected individual.
-The dataset is pruned to remove potentially incomplete sequences.
-We then apply our ML approach to cluster the various sequences in variants.
-First, we computed the LM between each pair of sequences, thus counting without any weight the minimal number of mutations (substitutions, deletions and insertions) that are needed to transition from one sequence to the other.
-Secondly, the algorithm constructs a tree of proximity by pairing sequences that are the closest to each other into a higher branch.
-To combine branches that contain more than one sequence, we use the Ward's method, after having checked that other choices do not significantly affect the results (more details in the supplementary material).
-The tree is completed when all sequences are grouped into a single cluster.
-To define the variants, we consider a cut in the distance so that branches whose Ward distance is larger than the cut are considered as separate variants.
-To keep the results simple, and free from biases, we base our analysis on the traditional Levenshtein distance between sequences, without introducing weights which are commonly adopted in computational biology.
-Furthermore, we apply the same cut to all branches.
-As England has the largest available sequencing sample, with 436.073 sequences as of the end of June, we will mainly focus on this dataset.
-This minimises statistical and sampling bias errors.
-After pruning, i.e. removing all sequences with less than 1.250 amino-acids and missing reported ones, 329.384 sequences are retained, out of which we identify 9.480 different ones.
+Spike protein sequences have been extracted from the GISAID repository on a country-specific basis and the date-stamp associated to each sequence has been used to obtain a temporal dimension of viral variants appearance.
+Note that each genome sequence in the GISAID data collection corresponds to the most frequent Spike variant occurring in a single infected individual.
+The pruned dataset (see supplementary material) has been clustered per month to obtain groups of distinct variants.
+Firstly, we computed the LM between each pair of sequences, thus counting by an unweighted approach the minimal number of amino acid substitutions, deletions and insertions needed to transform one sequence into the other, and vice-versa.
+Secondly, the algorithm constructed a tree of proximity by pairing sequences that are the closest to each other into a branch.
+To combine branches that contain more than one sequence, we used Ward's method, after having checked that other choices do not significantly affect the results (more details in the supplementary material).
+The tree is completed when all sequences are grouped into a single branch.
+To define the clusters, we considered a cutoff in the distance so that branches whose Ward distance is larger than the cutoff are considered as separate clusters.
+We applied the same cutoff to all branches.